pgEdge/spock/README.md

+# Spock

-# Spock: Multi-Active Replication with Conflict Resolution & Avoidance
+## Multi-Active Replication with Conflict Resolution & Avoidance

-This SPOCK extension provides logical & multi-master bi-directional replication for PostgreSQL 15+.
+This SPOCK extension provides multi-active replication for PostgreSQL 15+.
 We leveraged both the [pgLogical](https://github.com/2ndQuadrant/pglogical) & [BDR2](https://github.com/2ndQuadrant/bdr/tree/REL0_9_94b2) Open Source projects as a solid foundation to build upon for this enterprise-class extension.

-Our first version is 3.0.x and includes the following important enhancements:
+Our first version is 3.0 and includes the following important enhancements:

 * Support for Asynchronous Multi-Active Replication with conflict resolution
 * Conflict-free Delta-Apply Columns
-* Replication of Partitioned Tables (to help robustly support Geo-Sharding)
+* Replication of Partitioned Tables (to help support Geo-Sharding)
 * Better error handling for Conflict Resolution
 * Better management & monitoring stats and integration
 * A 'pii' table for making it easy for personably identifiable data to be kept in country